MGJLogtenberg/zorgkaart-patient-stories/README.md

 Overview of the repository (number indicates the order to run):

-1 - Data scraping: Code to scrape the reviews from Zorgkaart
+1 - Data scraping: Code to scrape the reviews from Zorgkaart (deleted)

+    I deleted this part of the code in accordance with my ethical considerations regarding copyright.
+For more information, see Section 5.1 of my thesis.

 2 - Cleaning: Code to clean the reviews